Film Independent Spirit Awards 2020 Winners: The Complete List

 Robert Pattinson, The Lighthouse

-Adam Sandler, Uncut Gems
+Adam Sandler, Uncut Gems - WINNER

 Matthias Schoenaerts, The Mustang